-Thinkers in Education (TiE) will follow the safety procedures and behaviours determined by the host establishment AND in addition:
+Thinkers in Education (TiE) will follow the safety procedures required by the host establishment AND in addition:

-1) TiE will never knowingly send team members to your school who are suspected of having Covid-19.
-We will symptom check and monitor the temperature of each team member in the days leading up to the workshop, with a final check on the morning before arrival at your establishment.
-TiE will cancel or reschedule workshops (at no cost to the hosting establishment) should symptoms develop within this period of time.
+1) TiE confirms all members of our presentation teams have been fully vaccinated, have received booster jabs and continue to regularly test for Covid-19 using Rapid Lateral Flow Tests.
+TiE will never knowingly send team members to your school who are suspected of having Covid-19.
+We will symptom check and monitor the temperature of each team member in the days leading up to the workshop.

-3) If possible the TiE team should work in just one location within the host establishment but we will happily discuss options to best meet your requirements.
-Our teams will clean frequently touched surfaces using suitable detergents and bleach.
+3) Where possible, the TiE team should work in just one location within the host establishment but we will happily discuss options to best meet your requirements.
+Our teams will clean frequently touched surfaces using suitable detergents wipes.
 Additional time may need to be allowed for extra cleaning (before and after any group changes) if more than one workshop session is delivered in the same day.
 This will be built into your workshop plan at the time of booking - based on your school time-table and our discussions together.

-4) Students and staff should arrive at workshops having cleaned their hands in line with your school procedures.
-TiE will also place additional hand sanitisers around the venue to allow participants to sanitise their hands upon entering and exiting the workshop or between practical activities as required.
+4) TiE will place additional hand sanitisers around the venue to allow participants to sanitise their hands upon entering and exiting the workshop or between practical activities as required.

-5) Weekend and holiday workshops delivered in a school venue are best delivered in a large enough room that allows participants to use separate tables (standard classroom desks or exam tables) or share large enough work surfaces to work 2 metres apart.
-A maximum of 30 students (split into two zones for up to 15 people per zone) are permitted within the same venue.
+6) Weekend and holiday workshops delivered in a school venue are best delivered in a large enough room that has good enough ventilation and allows participants to use separate tables (standard classroom desks or exam tables) or share large enough work surfaces to work 2 metres apart.
+A maximum of 36 students are permitted within the same venue.
 A hall or gym space is recommended.
 Room layout suggestions will be provided.
 Movement around the room will be limited during the sessions and where possible all spaces will be well ventilated using natural ventilation (opening windows) or ventilation units.

 Teaching & Delivery Style

-7) All team-building, group work and peer learning activities have been replaced in Thinkers in Education (TiE) workshops with Covid-Secure alternatives whilst the coronavirus pandemic is ongoing.
-Workshop participants will not be required to work closely together in groups.
+7) All team-building, group work and peer learning activities will be replaced in Thinkers in Education (TiE) workshops with Covid-Secure alternatives if the school's organising member of staff indicates this is required on the pre-workshop information form, as sent for completion in advance of the workshop.
+In such instances, workshop participants will not be required to work closely together in groups.
 Instead, every student will complete an activity individually.
 Their scores will contribute to a team score and to the class total.
 This approach helps to build a positive competitive motivation that has proved so highly successful since the launch of our workshops in 2001.

 8) Methods of teaching have been adapted to minimise contact and maintain as much distance as possible between TiE presenters and members of the educational establishment hosting a workshop.
-Presenters will wear face screens and a microphone to deliver training from the front of the room - to reduce the risk of aerosolised virus.
+Presenters will use a microphone to deliver training from the front of the room - to reduce the risk of aerosolised virus.

-9) Personal Protective Equipment (PPE) will be worn by TiE presenters if a distance of 2 metres cannot be maintained from students or school staff.
-Members of the TiE team will wear a multi-layered face mask and a face shield when distributing equipment and offering support to participants.
-Gloves or hand sanitiser will be used appropriately.
+9) Personal Protective Equipment (PPE) will be worn by TiE presenters as required by the host establishment.
+Members of the TiE team will wear a multi-layered face mask when distributing equipment and when offering support to participants if required by the host establishment.
+Hand sanitiser will be used appropriately.

-10) Students should bring their own mask to the workshop.
-They will be required to wear it when entering and exiting the room.
-They will also need to wear their face mask when individual guidance/advice is requested.
+10) Students should bring their own mask to the workshop and wear it as advised by the host school/establishment.
 Our presentation teams will have an emergency supply of disposable face masks to give to students that have misplaced their own.

 Activity Design & Use of Resources